textmate/latex.tmbundle/Support/help.markdown

 Before using LaTeX, you need a working version of LaTeX installed.
 We recommend that you use the [i-installer][1] program to install the necessary packages.
 If you feel comfortable with the command line, you may use [DarwinPorts](http://darwinports.opendarwin.org/) or [Fink](http://fink.sourceforge.net/) if you prefer.

-No matter which method you use, make sure that the [`PATH` variable](http://macromates.com/textmate/manual/shell_commands#search_path) contains a path to the various latex executables, particularly pdflatex.
+No matter which method you use, make sure that the [`PATH` variable](http://macromates.com/textmate/manual/shell_commands#search_path) contains a path to the various latex executables, particularly `pdflatex`.
 For instance it might contain something like this:

     /usr/local/teTeX/bin/powerpc-apple-darwin-current

+Note: The i-installer should automatically create this setup in `/etc/profile`.

-## Building a LaTeX file
+## Building a LaTeX File

-### Standard typesetting
+### Standard Typesetting

 Most of the time you will want to typeset the currently selected file.
 This is accomplished by the command `Typeset & View`, bound to `⌘R`.
-TextMate shows you, in its HTML window, progress on the compile, as well as any errors that may occur.
+TextMate shows you, in its HTML output window, progress on the compile, as well as any errors that may occur.

 Depending on the settings of the environment variable `TM_LATEX_ERRLVL`, this window will stay open, and you can click on any of the errors encountered, which will take you to the corresponding location in the LaTeX file, where that error is reported to have occurred.
 Keep in mind, that LaTeX occasionally reports errors very far from where the actual problem occurs.

-### Using latexmk.pl
+### Using `latexmk.pl`

-Because of the LaTeX processes files in a single pass, it is often required to compile more than once to resolve all references, or possibly even run `bibtex` or `makeindex` in-between.
+Because LaTeX processes files in a single pass, it is often required to compile more than once to resolve all references, or possibly even run `bibtex` or `makeindex` in-between.
 The `latexmk.pl` script does all the compiling necessary for things to be right.
 In order to tell TextMate to use `latexmk.pl` when compiling, you have to set the environment variable `TM_LATEX_COMPILER` to have value `latexmk.pl`.

+See [9.2 Static Variables](http://macromates.com/textmate/manual/environment_variables#static_variables) in the TextMate manual for how to setup environment variables.

-TODO: Update this section if a new command is created for latexmk.pl
+TODO: Update this section if a new command is created for `latexmk.pl`

-### Using a master file
+### Using a Master File

 If you work on a large project, you would want to use TextMate's [support for projects](http://macromates.com/textmate/manual/working_with_multiple_files#working_with_multiple_files), and split your project in chapters, using a master file that then includes the various chapters via `\include`.

-If you have created an actual “project file”, then you can set *project specific* environment variables via the project info button on the bottom right of the project drawer.
-You should set such a variable with name `TM_LATEX_MASTER` and value the full path to the master tex file.
+If you have created a project file, then you can set *project specific environment variables* via the project info button on the bottom right of the project drawer.
+You should set such a variable with a name of `TM_LATEX_MASTER` and the full path to the master tex file as value.
 If you are instead using a scratch folder, you can do the trick explained [here](http://lists.macromates.com/pipermail/textmate/2006-July/012151.html).
-Effectively, if a folder has a file called `.textmate_init`, then whatever shell code is specified there will be executed right before any command that is ran with current file a file in this folder.
+Effectively, if a folder has a file called `.textmate_init`, then whatever shell code is specified there will be executed right before any command that is ran for a file located in this folder.
 So for instance this file could contain something like this:

     export TM_LATEX_MASTER=master_file_or_whatever

-This allows, among other things, “faking project specific variables for sratch projects”.
+This allows, among other things, creating folder specific variables for scratch projects.

 When the `TM_LATEX_MASTER` variable is set, then all LaTeX commands use this as their basis.
 In particular, the `Typeset & View` command will typeset the master file, instead of whatever the currently active file is.
 So you can freely edit whatever chapter you are working on, and when you want to see the result you just press `⌘T` without having to worry about switching to the master file.
-The error window that may show up is arranged so that clicking any of the errors opens up the corresponding \include'd file where the error occurred, and places the caret at the appropriate location.
+The error window that may show up is arranged so that clicking any of the errors opens up the corresponding `\include`'d file where the error occurred, and places the caret at the appropriate location.

 There is a way to arrange it so that the individual chapters can be compiled by themselves, and still work fine when included via the `\include` command.
 If that is something that might interest you, then the thread starting with [this](http://thread.gmane.org/gmane.editors.textmate.general/10474/focus=10481) might interest you.

-## Previewing a LaTeX file
+## Previewing a LaTeX File

 The `Typeset & View` command has a second component, the `View` one.
-After a successful build, TextMate proceeds to show you the pdf file created.
-There are a number of possibilities at this point:
+After a successful build, TextMate proceeds to show you the PDF file created.
+There are a number of possibilities at this point which will be explained in the following sections.

 ### Default Preview

-Since Tiger, html windows can show pdf files.
+Since Tiger, HTML windows can show PDF files.
 This is the standard behavior.
-The window that was used to show you the building progress now turns into a view of your pdf file, provided there were no errors.
+The window that was used to show you the building progress now turns into a view of your PDF file, provided there were no errors.

 ### Installing PDF Browser Plug-In

-Another alternative is to use the [Schubert PDF plugin](TODO:link), which is an alternative to the built in previewer described above.
-If you install the plugin, you will need to restart TextMate for the changes to take effect.

-Note: If you also use Adobe Reader, then you might have problems with such a setup.
-Adobe Reader “highjacks” the pdf settings, and sets itself as the handler for pdf previewing from within html.
-Unfortunately, this results in a crash of TextMate.
-In that case, you might want to use one of the previewers described in the next section.
+An alternative to the default PDF viewing capability of Tiger is [Schubert’s PDF Browser Plugin](http://www.schubert-it.com/pluginpdf/).
+This has some nice additional features such as allowing you to print the PDF directly from the window and it works on Panther as well.

+Note: If you have the Adobe Reader installed then you might have the problem that this installs a handler for PDF files which in the worst-case can cause TextMate to crash when displaying PDF files.

+To avoid this open the preferences for Adobe Reader and go to the Internet category.
+There uncheck “Display in PDF browser using:” and “Check browser settings when starting Reader” — if the latter is not unchecked, it will take over again when it gets a chance.
+You may need to relaunch TextMate afterwards.

 ### External Previewers

-You can set things up so as to use some external previewer for showing the pdf output.
-The focus will then switch to that previewer.
+You can also setup an external previewer for showing the PDF output.
+Focus will then switch to that previewer.

-Any program that opens pdf files will probably do, but there are three standard options, Apple's own Preview.app, the [TeXShop][2] application used as an external viewer and the [texniscope][3] application.
+Any program that opens PDF files will do, but there are three standard options, Apple's own Preview, [TeXShop][2], and [TeXniscope][3].

 To use one of these previewers, you must set the `TM_LATEX_VIEWER` environment variable to the name of the previewer.
-For instance for Texniscope, you would set the variable to have value “TeXniscope”.
+For example for TeXniscope, you would set the variable to have a value of `TeXniscope`.

 ### Preview Options

-The environment variable `TM_LATEX_ERRLVL` controls the behavior of the html window in the absence of critical errors in the Typesetting step.
+The environment variable `TM_LATEX_ERRLVL` controls the behavior of the HTML window in the absence of critical errors in the typesetting step.
 It has three possible values:

 * **2**: If a document was successfully built, it will jump directly to the preview..
 This is the default.
 * **1**: If there are any warnings, these are shown, together with a link to the preview.